Publishers partner with supply-side platforms to manage their inventory and get the best value for their ad units.

 They all have their own marketplace and offer access to other markets as well.
 Depending on the requirements, publishers can opt to work with more than one exchange to drive bid competition for their inventory.

-Ad exchanges enable publishers to sell their inventory to bigger pool of buyers (ad networks, DSPs, and advertisers), conversely, advertisers get access to a large pool of ad inventories.
+Ad exchanges enable publishers to sell their inventory to a bigger pool of buyers (ad networks, DSPs, and advertisers), conversely, advertisers get access to a large pool of ad inventories.
 This is how ad exchange connects the digital ad industry and makes it one large, growing body.